 The Nogales International Airport is located approximately 10 miles southwest of Patagonia near Nogales.
-The general aviation airport is owned by Santa Cruz County and accommodates single engine and private aircraft and is becoming an increasingly busy facility.
-No commercial airlines serve this airport.
+The general aviation airport is owned by Santa Cruz County and accommodates single and multi-engine aircraft and small jets.
+It is becoming an increasingly busy facility.
+Although no commercial passenger airlines serve this airport, commercial freight traffic is handled.